 Make it Clear and Concise

-The about page isn’t just about sharing a story, it’s about encouraging the reader to take action.
+The about page isn’t just about sharing a story, it’s about encouraging your viewer to take action.
 Once you’ve shared your why and what qualifies you to solve the problem, it’s time to follow up with a call to action.
 Use the next section to share that.
 Do they need to request a quote?
 Do they need to visit your shop?
 What’s the next step you want them to take?
-Be clear in your call to action, this will help you increase sales and decrease confusion for your reader and future client or customer!
-(I personally love having the call to action as a button in the header.
+Web Design Tip: Want to increase your leads and sales?
+Be extremely clear about what the next step is.
+I like to do this by including my main call to action as a button in the header of my website.
 See the request a quote button in the top right?
-See how you can scroll up and down the page and the logo, menu, and call to action button never leave your site?
-That's strategic design.
-Not for looks, but for profitability.
-So many people are so focused on their website being beautiful.
-This is an important aspect, but not the most important.)
+See how you can scroll up and down on the page and the logo, menu, and call to action button never leave your view?
+That's a strategic design decision to make the next step for visitors extremely clear.
+So many people are too focused on having a flashy or eye catching website, but they tend to miss the obvious things – like making your call to action clear.
+Not making the call to action obvious would be like having a shop and hiding the cash register.

 Bonus Points: Include a Video

 I have a client that hired a videographer to make a video that explains what they do and why they do it.
 She hears from customers all the time that browsed other sites that provide the exact same thing, but they ultimately end up working with her because the website and video helped them get to know her and her family.
-(This client raises bernedoodle puppies and are very close friends of mine.
-It was a joy learning more about their buisness and designing a website that's built strategically for them!)
-The website is easy to navigate, explains the next steps, and the video helps attach a face and story to the brand name!
+(This client raises bernedoodle puppies and are very close friends of mine.)
+The website is easy to navigate, explains the next steps clearly, and the video helps attach a face and story to the brand name.
 If you don’t have the budget to hire a videographer, you can always use your phone to record a video too.

 Start by making a list of points that you want to share that will help them know, like, and trust you.
 Jot down some ideas and then prioritize the order in which you want to share them.
 Narrow down the topics for each paragraph and just start writing.
 This is your business and you get to decide how you want to represent yourself.
 How much are you willing to share?
 What information is really going to drive your story home?
 Brainstorm ideas, prioritize them, and start writing!

 P.S.
 Feeling a tad overwhelmed by your to do list?
 Anytime I feel like this, I brain dump all my ideas on a sheet of paper and then prioritize them using the kanban method.
 This makes things so much simpler.
-Check out my blog post How to Prioritize and Stay on Task for relief from the overwhelm.
+Check the blog post How to Prioritize and Stay on Task for relief from the overwhelm.
 In this post I highlight how to map out your goals, how to stay organized, how to prioritize tasks, and the psychology behind decision making, plus how to make a plan that works specifically for you!
-Owning a business can absolutely be overwhelming, but it doesn't always have to be this way.
-I'm here to help share resources to make it more fun and satisfying!
+Owning a business can be overwhelming, but it doesn't have to be.
+I'm here to share resources to make it more fun and satisfying.

 Consider this my high five to you!
 Being a business owner takes courage, discipline, and belief.
-Obviously, if you've read all the way down to hear, you're committed.
+Obviously, if you've read this far, you're serious about it.